Your browser is no longer supported. Please upgrade your browser to improve your experience.

 29 March 2022

-My trip was coming to an end.
-I had clocked up 75,000 steps in two days exploring Iona and The Ross of Mull.
-I was tired and a little sore, but at the same time invigorated and refreshed by the many beaches I had the pleasure to walk on over these two and a bit days of perfect sunshine.
-It was early evening as I made my way back to my hotel in Craignure, but I wanted to finish my trip where I started – up on the north of this wonderful island.
-On my first evening, I had sped straight from the ferry to visit Calgary Bay and Black Bay, and I had a brief stopover in Tobermory (of course), but I still wanted to visit Langamull Beach.
-So back over the exhilerating 15-mile winding single track road I went to Dervaig and I parked up at the Langamull Woods car park.
-It’s a two-mile walk through what was once a thriving forest but is now a rather depressing deforested no-man’s land, but the beach at the end is where the beauty lies.
-With a few scattered coves and plenty of rock pools, there is much to offer at this beach, but I wasn’t expecting to find a body lying face down on the white sand.
-My heart skipped a beat as I approached the lifeless body, especially when I saw someone pop their head up from behind a rock on the far side of the beach.
-I’ve walked into a murder seen, I thought.
-But then I saw the long lens camera and a twitch of a leg.
-It was a birdwatcher, all in black (and not particularly camouflaged against the white sand) lying low to snap one of the many oystercatchers strolling across the beach.
-The other person was exploring the rock pools nearby.
-Relieved, I went on my way, and that was it, the end of my memory-filled short trip to the Isles of Mull and Iona.
+My visit to the Isle of Mull is coming to an end.
+I have clocked up 75,000 steps in two days exploring Iona and The Ross of Mull.
+I am tired and a little sore, but at the same time invigorated and refreshed by the many beaches I have had the pleasure to walk on over these two and a bit days in perfect sunshine.
+It’s early evening as I make my way back to my hotel in Craignure, but I want to finish my trip where I started – up on the north of this wonderful island.
+On my first evening, I had sped straight from the ferry to visit Calgary Bay and Black Bay, and I had a brief stopover in Tobermory (of course), but I still want to visit Langamull Beach.
+So I make the exhilarating 15-mile drive over winding single track roads to Dervaig and park up at the Langamull Woods car park.
+It’s a two-mile walk through what was once a thriving forest but it’s now a rather depressing deforested no-man’s land.
+The beach at the end, however, is where the beauty lies, with a few scattered coves and plenty of rock pools.
+There is much to offer here, but I wasn’t expecting to find a body lying face down on the white sand.
+My heart skips a beat as I approach the lifeless body.
+It’s definitely human.
+Then, out of the corner of my eye, I spot someone pop their head up from behind a rock on the far side of the beach.
+My God, I’ve walked into a crime scene.
+I’m actually a little nervous.
+But then I see the long lens camera and a twitch of a leg.
+It’s a birdwatcher, all in black (and not particularly camouflaged against the white sand) lying low to snap one of the many oystercatchers strolling across the beach.
+The other person is exploring the rock pools nearby.
+Relieved, I continue on my way, and that’s it, the end of my memory-filled short trip to the Isles of Mull and Iona.
 I’ll be back.